 Department Directors can be contacted directly if you have questions or concerns.

 Cindy Aiello, Children’s Program Director 740-605-7812

 Please click here to access our staff directory.

 If you need to report abuse or neglect of someone with a disability, please call 740-605-7746.

-Informational website links regarding COVID-19 can be found in Resources -COVID-19 Response
+Additional PCBDD information and website links regarding COVID-19 can be found in Resources / COVID-19 Response